My integrative clinical orientation and therapeutic approach

 My clinical orientation is rooted in interpersonal neurobiology, a framework that emphasizes the interconnectedness of the brain, mind, and relationships.
 It recognizes that our experiences—particularly within relationships—shape our neural pathways and influence our emotional and behavioral patterns.
 This understanding guides how I conceptualize client challenges and tailor interventions to promote healing and growth.
 Interpersonal neurobiology helps us understand how trauma, attachment, and even everyday interactions influence our neural circuitry, providing a scientific basis for the therapeutic process.

 These interventions are not isolated techniques, but rather are interconnected components of a holistic approach towards healing and growth.
-Mindfulness allows us to observe and regulate our internal states, attachment theory helps us understand our relational patterns, DBT provides practical skills for managing strong emotions and relationships, trauma-informed care facilitates healing from past wounds, and ACT guides us towards a values-driven life.
-Together, they promote neural integration, emotional regulation, and healthier relationships, fostering lasting positive change.
+Mindfulness allows us to observe and regulate our internal states, crucial for managing anxiety and stress during life transitions.
+Attachment theory helps us understand our relational patterns, foundational for couples therapy and navigating men's relationship challenges.
+DBT provides practical skills for managing strong emotions and relationships, vital for addiction recovery and addressing anger issues.
+Trauma-informed care facilitates healing from past wounds, particularly for combat veterans and those with a history of behavioral addictions.
+ACT guides us towards a values-driven life, empowering growth through major life transitions and helping men find authentic purpose.

-• Acceptance and Commitment Therapy helps clients clarify their values and commit to living a meaningful life, even in the face of difficult thoughts and feelings.
+• ACT helps clients clarify their values and commit to living a meaningful life, even amidst difficult thoughts and feelings.
+This is especially powerful for men navigating life transitions or those in addiction recovery, who often grapple with uncomfortable internal experiences.
 By promoting psychological flexibility, ACT fosters resilience and well-being.
-ACT encourages clients to engage in valued actions, strengthening neural pathways associated with positive experiences and promoting a sense of purpose and fulfillment.
+It encourages clients to engage in valued actions, strengthening neural pathways for positive experiences and promoting a sense of purpose and fulfillment—vital for couples seeking deeper connection and individuals addressing problematic behaviors like sex addiction

 Serene, stone pathway through mindful Japanese garden.